 The Jennifer Aniston Friends Salad

-This salad recipe is easy to meal prep and serves 4 generously, but I was able to also squeeze out leftovers for two lunches too.
+This salad recipe is easy to meal prep and serves 4 generously, but I was able to squeeze out leftovers for two lunches too.
 IF you are planning to make this for the week, do not add the cucumber or the pistachios until you are ready to eat it!
 Those two ingredients got mushy on me by day 3.

 The Jennifer Aniston Friends Salad